Brazilian Butt Lift (BBL) for a Bigger Bottom or Butt

 What is a Brazilian Butt Lift or BBL?

 Brazilian butt lifts or a BBL for short is a surgery that is meant to give you a bigger butt or a shapely fat bottom.
 This is a surgery that reshapes and enhances the buttocks or gluteal area providing you with an uplifted and rounded buttock profile.
 In the past ten years, this procedure has become increasingly popular worldwide.
 The most frequent methods for enlarging and reshaping your buttocks are fat grafting using your own natural fatty tissue, popularly referred to as the Brazilian butt lift.
-Buttocks implants made of silicone are also available but have many downsides and are not offered by Dr. Gruber.
+Buttocks implants made of silicone are also available but have many downsides and are not offered by Dr. Gruber or Dr. Hamwi.

 Reasons to Consider a BBL or Butt Lift